Grace Kwan: Creation and casting

 At a time when producers were structuring Shortland Street as a soap with a culturally diverse cast, the character of Grace Kwan was created - a hard working Asian doctor.
 In 1994, Lynette Forday joined the cast as the part of Grace.
 After 3 years on the soap, Forday left the soap with Grace making her final appearance in 1997.
 In 2013 Forday was offered to reprise the role after 16 years off screen, to which she was happy to agree.
 She signed an initial "Major Recurring Guest" contract, which would see the character appear through to 2014.
 Forday described returning to the set as "odd" but also "wonderful".
 Forday had considered the idea of returning to play Grace as a "no-brainer" and was happy to work alongside her former co worker, Michael Galvin (Dr. Chris Warner), "It was very surreal ...
 We have been doing a lot of work together and he's just lovely.
 He's been very helpful and is amazing."
 In October Television New Zealand announced Grace would be returning to the show during the month.
 Grace made her return on screen on 23 October 2013.
 Grace departed on 24 February 2014 but returns a couple of months later in May 2014 she made her last appearance 11 December 2014.

 Storylines

+1994-1997

+Following the departure of Simon Hilton-Jones (John Wraight) from Shortland Street clinic, Chief Executive Officer Michael McKenna (Paul Gittins) decided to poach Grace from his rival Sir Bruce Warner's (Ken Blackburn) St Catherine’s clinic, as part of a plan to open a High Dependency Unit.
+Bruce was devastated to hear Grace was leaving and made a hugely public announcement of his love for her in the Kennedy's bar, to which she rejected him.
+Grace began work at Shortland Street, though her naturally flirtatious manner led many to believe she was having an affair with both Bruce and Michael - resulting in Michael's wife Alex (Liddy Holloway) confronting the duo at the opening of the HDU; whilst her direct communication style put her offside with the other doctors on staff.

+With the staffing needs changing in order to support the HDU, Grace was able to put forward best friend Ellen Crozier (Robyn Malcolm) for the Director of Nursing position.
+However their friendship was soon tested when Guy Warner (Craig Parker) started investigating an old drug trial that may have resulted in patients developing epilepsy.
+Grace was a supervisor of the trial and Ellen’s daughter Minnie Crozier was a participant.
+Uncovering her old mentor’s corruption, the trial was referred to a special commission and Minnie did not have epilepsy.
+In May, the hospital was placed under the management of Australian company Ideal Health.
+Soon after Ideal purchased St Catherine’s and Grace was offered the role of Head of Surgery there, however she decided decided to invest more money into Shortland Street along with other clinic staff when it adopted a cooperative model.